 COVID-19: Check full list of containment zones in Bengaluru

-Bengaluru, Apr 20: There would be limited activity which would be allowed in some parts of the Bengaluru owing to the relaxation of the restrictions after April 20, as announced by Prime Minister Narendra Modi.
+Bengaluru, Apr 20: There would be a limited activity which would be allowed in some parts of the Bengaluru owing to the relaxation of the restrictions after April 20, as announced by Prime Minister Narendra Modi.

 Karnataka has witnessed over 359 cases according to the data provided by the health ministry.
 Bengaluru has reported 89 of which 44 have been discharged.
 4 deaths have been reported.
 In view of the high number of cases being reported from Bengaluru, the authorities had identified several hotspots and sealed them off.

 A ward was declared as a hotspot if, at least one COVID-19 patient was reported from there in the previous 28 days or the ward has at least 50 people in quarantine.

 Meanwhile, Chief Minister of Karnataka, B S Yediyurappa has said that the lockdown relaxations will not be lifted across the state until the midnight of April 21.